attack/rats/README.md

 * either correct the assumption that all quarters are valid in a valid section, or remove validation completely (re: all or none)
 * add support for Saskatchewan (no timeline, need to find data)
-* address bugs, if any

-Except for the above, once this gem is finalized, I do not see future development happening unless I want to add ATS to other-system conversions (ie: latitude/longitude).
-Nothing else is planned.

-Currently this point has not been reached and this gem is still in development.

 ## Assumptions